According to the very popular quote by Brian Halligan, “Just because you are the loudest, doesn’t make you right.”

 - Traditional marketing is a bit more expensive choice than digital marketing.
 TV ads are usually dominated by large-scale businesses that can easily afford them.

 - This is a static option.
 Once you choose to print 5000 leaflets, you’re kind of stuck with them.
-And if there is any mistake in them, you cannot even correct them.
+And if there are any errors in them, you cannot even correct them.

-- With traditional marketing, you are failed to target specific buyers who actually need your service.
-For example, if you are a B2B company, it’s important to engage with several people simultaneously but you cannot.
+- With traditional marketing, you are failing to target specific buyers who actually require your service.
+For example, if you are a B2B company, it’s significant to engage with several people simultaneously but you cannot.

-- Traditional advertisements are usually more interruptive, un-persuasive, and repetitive, which may put many people off buying from your business.
+- Traditional advertisements are usually more irritating, un-persuasive, and repetitive, which may put many people off purchasing from your business.

-- Traditional ads are more forced on the consumer.
-For instance, if you listen to the radio, you may have to listen to the entire ad and you cannot switch between different channels.
+- Traditional ads are more influenced on the consumer.
+For instance, if you listen to the radio, you may have to listen to the whole ad and you cannot switch between different channels.

 What is Digital Marketing?